 (Adapted from US Army Leadership)

-Loyalty - unwavering support and allegiance directed to the U.S. and State Constitutions, our unit, other Patriots and our fellow citizens.
+Loyalty - unwavering support and allegiance directed to the U.S. and State Constitutions, our unit, and our fellow citizens.

-Duty - Performing whatever task is assigned to the best of your ability.
+Duty - Performing tasks as assigned to the best of your ability.
 Fulfill obligations.

-Selfless Service - Place the welfare of the Nation, State, Militia, and fellow citizens before your own.
+Selfless Service - Place the welfare of the Nation, State, and fellow citizens before your own.

 Humility & Honor: The integrity to see the truth and admit mistakes.

-Integrity - A personal quality of a moral compass that doesn't waver
+Integrity - A personal quality, a moral compass that does not waver.